/**

 A

-that matches BadBot
+* ByteMatchSet that matches BadBot in the

-* User-Agent
+* User-Agent header

 You then add the

-and specify that you want to blocks
+* Rule to a WebACL and specify that you want to blocks

-.
+* requests that satisfy the Rule.
 For a request to be blocked, it

 * must come from the IP address 192.0.2.44 and the User-Agent

-* header in the request must contain the value BadBot
+* header in the request must contain the value BadBot.

 To

-* create and configure a Rule
+* create and configure a Rule, perform the following steps:

 Create and update the predicates that you want to include in the

-.
+* Rule.
 For more information, see CreateByteMatchSet,

 * CreateIPSet, and CreateSqlInjectionMatchSet.